mitchweaver/bonsai/ports-staging/pkg-config/README.md

-we are now using `libedit` instead of GNU readline
+we are now using `pkgconf` instead